 “It’s part of our DNA as a church, and we consider it a calling to be the hands and feet of Jesus Christ to those in need,” he said.
 “We will continue to assist immigrants—whether they’re along the border or in our community.”

-On June 19, Pastor Jack Graham tweeted: “We at Prestonwood are currently working to provide solutions to care for children during this terrible immigration crisis.
+On June 19, Senior Pastor Jack Graham tweeted: “We at Prestonwood are currently working to provide solutions to care for children during this terrible immigration crisis.
 Our (Prestonwood en Español) ministry led by Gilberto Corredera is stepping up to the challenge to express the love of Jesus.
 We are broken-hearted and determined to act.”

 Ms. Trump saw the tweet and wanted to provide funds to assist Prestonwood in helping refugees.